Community integration: Housing

-In the US disability field, a major shift has occurred from the group and facility-based models to homes with support services, emphasizing a change from "home-like" housing to community homes, neighbourhoods, and relationships.
-The most-recent initiatives were in homeownership, an important form of community integration that also involves a feeling of ownership.
-Housing integration builds on a long history of support for good quality, affordable housing which often includes analyses of social exclusion which may concentrate on US-protected classes.
+In the field of accessibility and support services for people with disabilities in the United States, the once-popular group- and facility-based models have shifted to homes with support services, emphasizing a change from "home-like" housing to community homes, neighbourhoods, and relationships.
+Homeownership is an example of community integration that also empowers individuals.
+Housing integration advocates for high-quality affordable housing which often includes analyses of social exclusion which may concentrate on US-protected classes.

-Housing integration is of great importance, in part, because of the history of residential segregation (usually by race and class) in the US.
-Residential segregation due to inequality and disparity continues to be studied in ethnic, social, and economic frameworks, including the process of desegregation, gentrification, and hyper segregation.
-In addition, redlining, as a bridge issue across lower and middle classes, affects housing and neighbourhood integration from as early as the 1970s with gerrymandering districts for community development funds more common in the 2000s.
-A discussion of residential segregation in the US and Europe and a "critique of the ideal of integration" can be found in Inclusion and Democracy.
+The context of housing integration in the United States has significance due to the country's history of racial and class-based residential segregation.
+The academic study of this type of segregation continues to be relevant within ethnic, social, and economic frameworks, including studies of desegregation, gentrification, and hyper segregation.
+In particular, redlining affects housing and neighborhood integration by gerrymandering voting districts to promote or devalue community development funds.
+A discussion of residential segregation in the United States and Europe and a "critique of the ideal of integration" can be found in Inclusion and Democracy.

-In the US, mixed-income and scattered-site housing was reported in a case study of a housing association supporting people with disabilities in Madison, Wisconsin (the Madison Mutual Housing Association and Cooperative).
-In Canada, the Prairie Housing Cooperative (as reported by David Wetherow) integrates persons with disabilities into the community via housing.
-An early review on nonprofit housing in the US and Canada, with increasing governmental funds in the US today, indicates that mixed-income housing was used primarily in "troubled neighbourhoods" with efforts to seek higher-income tenants to move into those neighbourhoods as opposed to raising the entire group's living standards.
-In 2013, the emphasis is on inclusive and sustainable housing, while other groups support equitable and sustainable housing in the US (Policy Link).
-The status of housing and disability in America was reported by the National Council on Disability in the US, and compared to Harvard University's report on the nation's housing.
+In the United States, mixed-income and scattered-site housing were reported in a case study of a housing association supporting people with disabilities in Madison, Wisconsin (the Madison Mutual Housing Association and Cooperative).
+In Canada, the Prairie Housing Cooperative (as reported by David Wetherow) creates housing opportunities for people with disabilities.
+An early review on nonprofit housing in the United States and Canada indicated that mixed-income housing was used primarily in "troubled neighbourhoods" with efforts to seek higher-income tenants to move into those neighbourhoods as opposed to raising the entire group's living standards.
+In 2013, the emphasis was on inclusive and sustainable housing, while other groups supported equitable and sustainable housing in the United States.
+The status of housing and disability in the United States was reported by the National Council on Disability, and compared to Harvard University's report on the nation's housing.